kylemdonovan/FragranceBlog/README.md

 POST IDEAS

-Add a idk anything about perfume/colognes guide to help introduce new users/consumers to this market - think of duck - she didn't know anything and was impresed with your knowledge. talk about aromas, types, gourmaounds, etc. talk about provenance -
+Add a idk anything about perfume/colognes guide to help introduce new users/consumers to this market - think of duck - she didn't know anything and was impressed with your knowledge. talk about aromas, types, gourmands, etc. talk about provenance -

 can i run contests, send out a sample/decant 15ml or something to incentivize comments, lets say two weeks out from the post, random comment winner selected - provide address (sent from certain address,)